Let your passion for music serve others.

 Gainful Employment Information

 |Job Title||Cohort Number of graduates||Number of Students Graduated On Time||On Time Graduation Rate|

 |Length of Program||Credits||Credit Hour Average Tuition||Program Tuition|

-*Students also need to complete up to an additional 15 professional core credits and take up to three semester of piano, guitar and voice lessons, depending on skill level.
+*Students also need to complete up to an additional 15 professional core credits and take up to three semesters of piano, guitar and voice lessons, depending on skill level.

 |Books $45 per credit/Supplies||Program Median Loan Debt|